Probability of a Real Estate Market Crash: Low

 - China/US conflict sends stock markets crashing (Taiwan invasion/war maneuvers)

-- economy goes into high speed wobble inviting drastic government intervention for debt issues
+- economy goes into high-speed wobble inviting drastic government intervention for its debt problems

-- big rise in tax on corporations and billionaires causes wealth to flee the country
+- big rise in tax on corporations and billionaires causes more wealth to flee the country

 - stock market at peak volatility and earnings outlooks dive (investors tuned to earnings now only)